 - Public adjusters are prohibited from receiving compensation from any source which would exceed the statutory fee cap.

 - Public adjusters are prohibited from charging more than 20 percent of the insurance claim payment on claims not based on a declared emergency and 10 percent of the insurance claim payment on claims based upon a declared emergency for claims made during the first year after the declaration of the emergency.
 These fee caps apply only to residential property insurance policies and condominium unit owner policies as defined in s.
 718.111(11), F.S.
 [See s.
 626.854(18), F.S.]

-- The fee cap on re-opened or supplemental claims is 20% of the claim; however, the fee cannot be based on any payments made the insurer to the insured prior to the time of the public adjuster contract.
+- The fee cap on re-opened or supplemental claims is 20% of the claim; however, the fee cannot be based on any payments made by the insurer to the insured prior to the time of the public adjuster contract.

 - An insured or claimant can cancel a contract with a public adjuster without penalty or obligation within 3 business days after the date it was executed or within 3 business days after the date the insured or claimant notified the insurer of the claim, whichever is later.

-- The adjuster’s contract must disclose to the insured or claimant his or her right to cancel the contract and advise the notice of cancellation must be submitted in writing and sent certified mail, return receipt requested, or other form of mailing which provides proof, to the public adjuster’s address specified in the contract.
+- The adjuster’s contract must disclose to the insured or claimant his or her right to cancel the contract and advise the notice of cancellation must be submitted in writing and sent by certified mail, return receipt requested, or other form of mailing which provides proof, to the public adjuster’s address specified in the contract.

-- However, during any state of emergency as declared the Governor and for a period of 1 year after the date of loss, the insured or claimant will have 5 business days after the execution date to cancel a contract with a public adjuster.
+- However, during any state of emergency as declared by the Governor and for a period of 1 year after the date of loss, the insured or claimant will have 5 business days after the execution date to cancel a contract with a public adjuster.

 - Public adjuster contracts must be in writing and must display an anti-fraud statement.